 A helicopter can transport heavy cargo, such as an entire truck and necessities for any operations (such as ingredients for over 10,000 tacos).

 It was a truck with Doritos Locos written on the side of it.
 The truck has enough ingredients for a whopping 10,000 Doritos Locos tacos.
 This amounted to 950 pounds of beef, 500 pounds of sour cream, 300 pounds of tomatoes, 400 pounds of lettuce, and 105 pounds of cheddar cheese.

 The hoax occurred in June of 2012.
 The Anchorage Daily News said that it was an “evil hoax.”
-Taco Bell’s helicopter response came in a timely manner.
+Taco Bell’s helicopter response came promptly.
 The tacos were delivered on July 2, 2012.

 In the past there have been hoaxes involving the corporation such as one in 1996 that said Taco Bell was purchasing the Liberty Bell and was changing the name to the “Taco Liberty Bell.”